MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-artifacts-ai.md

 #### [With GitHub Copilot](#tab/githubcopilot/)

-Before publishing a package to the feed we just created, let's ensure we pack our project and prepare a package for publishing.
+Before publishing a package to the feed we created earlier, let's ensure we pack our project and prepare a package for publishing.

-In this example, we will leverage GitHub copilot to guide us through creating a sample .Net Core class library, defining our package metadata, and generating a NuGet package from the command line.
+In this example, we'll leverage GitHub copilot to guide us through creating a sample .NET Core class library, defining our package metadata, and generating a NuGet package from the command line.

 You could also use GitHub Copilot to generate other types of projects such as npm or Python projects.